ostueker/ACENET_Summer_School_OpenMP/_episodes/06-fib.md

 - "OpenMP can manage general parallel tasks"
 ---

 The last technique we will look at is the task structure in OpenMP.
-In this case, you can use the task keyword within a parallel section to define sets of tasks that et queued up to run within the threads of the parallel section.
+In this case, you can use the `task` keyword within a parallel section to define sets of tasks that get queued up to run within the threads of the parallel section.
 They could run in any order.
-If you need to have results from the tasks before you can continue, you can use the taskwait keyword to tell OpenMP to pause your program until the tasks are done.
+If you need to have results from the tasks before you can continue, you can use the `taskwait` keyword to tell OpenMP to pause your program until the tasks are done.
 This would look like the following:

 ~~~
 #include <stdio.h>